zynksoftware/Zynk-Workflow/_docs/Salesforce-Connector/Bulk-Salesforce-Operation.md

 This task will update, insert or delete multiple records in Salesforce at a time.
 The records can all be stored in a single file, or split up into separate files.

-## Settings
+## Connection Settings
-### Connection
-_Required_
-The Salesforce Connection to use for the bulk operation.
-See the [Connecting to Salesforce (Bulk)](connecting-to-salesforce-bulk) article if you require more information on how to create/manage connections.

 ### Content Type
 _Optional_
 Select the type of content being uploaded to Salesforce.
 The available options are XML and CSV.

+### Salesforce Connection
+_Required_
+The Salesforce Connection to use for the bulk operation.
+See the [Connecting to Salesforce (Bulk)](connecting-to-salesforce-bulk) article if you require more information on how to create/manage connections.

+## Salesforce Settings
+### Concurrency Mode
+_Required_
+The concurrency mode for the bulk job.
+Use serial mode if you experience errors related to locking.

 ### External ID
 _Dependant_